Brainshaker95/php-to-ts-bundle/README.md

 * All class identifiers used need to point to classes tagged with the `AsTypeScriptable` attribute, otherwise invalid TypeScript interfaces will be generated.
 * Types are only recognized as class identifiers if they start with an uppercase letter.
 * Multiline `@deprecated` and `@template` descriptions cannot contain empty lines between paragraphs.
 Only a single new line can be used as a separator.
 All other lines will be considered as part of the property description.
-* No support for deeply nested readonly types for array shapes.
-Only the top-level property will be marked as readonly, which would technically allow nested properties to be modified.
+* No support for nested readonly types for array shapes.
+Only the array property itself will be marked as readonly, which would technically allow nested properties to be modified.
 * No support for array shapes where some items have keys and some do not.
+* No support for automatically removing generated TypeScript files when corresponding TypeScriptable is deleted.
+(See: https://github.com/Brainshaker95/php-to-ts-bundle/issues/27)

 <p align="right"><a href="#top" title="Back to top">&nbsp;&nbsp;&nbsp;⬆&nbsp;&nbsp;&nbsp;</a></p>